-Tax loopholes Unintended weakness in the legal provisions in the tax system, which taxpayers use to avoid paying tax liability.
+Tax loopholes Unintended weakness in the legal provisions in the tax system used by taxpayers to avoid paying tax liability.

-Tax-to-GDP ratio For public finance comparison purposes a country's tax burden, or tax- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the gross domestic product for that year.
+Tax-to-GDP ratio For public finance comparison purposes a country's tax burden, or tax-to- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.
+The weighted average price of a country's exports relative to its imports.

-Terms of trade The relative prices of goods and services traded in international markets.
 Tertiary sector The part of the economy concerned with the provision of services.
 Total factor productivity (TFP) An index used to measure the efficiency of all inputs that contribute to the production process.
 Increases in TFP are usually attributable to technological improvements.

-Trade balance Monetary record of a country's net imports and exports of physical merchandise.
+Trade balance The monetary record of a country's net imports and exports of physical merchandise.